dheles/bantheman-ansible-role/README.md

-Ansible-Role: Webscan
+Ansible-Role: BanTheMan
 =========

-Adjusts configuration of a system that is subject to web security and vulnerability scanning .
-Designed to be safe to run mid-scan.
+Adjusts configuration of a system to block access to given paths from given IPs.
+Kind of a manual fail2ban.
+Primary use case is on-the-fly reconfiguration of a system that is subject to a web security and vulnerability scanning or a problematic level of webcrawling.
+Designed to be safe to run mid-scan or -crawl.

 Requirements
 ------------